arinielson/pwa-text-editor/README.md

 ## Description

-Built a text editor that runs in the browser.
-The app is a single-page application that meets the PWA criteria.
-Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.

-You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).
+This application takes an existing text editor app and adds functionality for it to work as a PWA and function offline.

 ## User Story